-Invest in the Future and Impact of Community Health Workers
+Invest in the Future of Community Health Workers and Peer Support Specialists in Colorado

 Trailhead works with training programs and public health organizations across Colorado to strengthen and grow the state’s public health workforce.
 We design and support hands-on learning programs that open multiple pathways into public health careers.